Chase Day Trading

 Pattern Day Trading at J.P.
 Morgan Chase

-If you’re looking for a place to day trade, you could go with J.P.
+If you want to day trade, you could choose J.P.
 Morgan Chase.
-You’ll need to avoid having your account flagged as a pattern-day-trading account (PDT account); otherwise, you’ll have to come up with $25,000 in account equity to continue trading.
+You will need to avoid having your account marked as a pattern day trading account (PDT account); otherwise, you will need to keep $25,000 in account equity to continue trading.

 FINRA’s PDT Rule

-FINRA is responsible for policing the U.S. securities market.
-It does this by making rules and enforcing them with sanctions.
-One of these rules, like it or not, is the pattern-day-trading (PDT) rule.
-Although the rule doesn’t come from J.P.
-Morgan Chase, the broker is a member of FINRA; so it has to enforce it.
+FINRA oversees the U.S. securities market.
+It does this by creating rules and enforcing them.
+One of these rules is the pattern day trading (PDT) rule.
+Even though the rule does not come from J.P.
+Morgan Chase, the broker is a FINRA member, so it must enforce it.

-The PDT rule simply says that a pattern-day trading account must keep equity of at least $25,000.
-And how exactly does FINRA define a PDT account?
+The PDT rule says that a pattern day trading account must keep at least $25,000 in equity.
+And how does FINRA define a PDT account?
 Here it is:

 - Margin account, not a cash account